Dierney/IMPCN/README.md

 - The source code for this mod is the fully open source and you can use the same code to try to replace other languages.

 ## Known Problem
-- If you re-select the language will restore the vanilla Chinese.
+- If you re-select the language will restore vanilla Chinese.
-- Only disable the mod and restart the game to restore the vanilla Chinese.
+- Only by disabling the mod and restart the game can you restore  vanilla Chinese.

 ## Staffs
 - Total Planner: 星陨玫瑰(Dierney)